tdebuche/HGCAL_TPG_pTT/README.md

 Each part is divided into two folders : the first one gathers programmes, and the second one, named "ressources", gathers files produced by the programmes.
-As some results are used by every programmes (like the geometry of modules), I create  a folder named "ProgrammesRessources" which stores some useful files.
+Since some results are used by every programmes (like the geometry of modules), I create  a folder named "ProgrammesRessources" which stores some useful files.